AnyChart/docs.anychart.com/Common_Settings/Server-Side_Rendering.md

 ## Contribution

-If you have any suggestions or ideas about Export Server work and improvements, welcome to our [open repository on GitHub](https://github.com/AnyChart/export-server).
+If you have any suggestions or ideas about Export Server work and improvements, welcome to [AnyChart Export Server repository on GitHub](https://github.com/AnyChart/export-server).